ERC-8054/ERC-8054/README.md

 ### Approvals

+Approvals are not inherited.
-- **Approvals are not inherited**: When a token is forked, all allowances reset to zero.
+When a token is forked, all allowances reset to zero.
 Users and dApps MUST re-approve spending for the forked token.

 ### Non-Standard ERC-20 Tokens